 As you can see, the MEDDPICC qualification questions are vital in complex B2B sales.
-Using these questions can ensure that you uncover all potential obstacles in getting your deal approved and moving forward.
+These questions can ensure you uncover all potential obstacles in getting your deal approved and moving forward.

 If you are unsure which variation to use, use MEDDPICC to build a more in-depth understanding of your prospect’s needs.

-Note: Battlecards can be a powerful weapon as you seek to battle competitors, educating your sellers, of course, but also keeping information on the competition at their fingertips.
-If your Enablement program is not yet using battle cards, consider doing so as it can make a huge difference.
+Note: Battlecards can be a powerful weapon as you seek to battle competitors, educating your sellers, of course, and keeping information on the competition at their fingertips.
+If your Enablement program is not yet using battle cards, consider doing so, as it can make a huge difference.

 If you do not use a full-fledged competitive analysis tool, you could simply create a document like the following for each of your products or use cases.